amar-codingenthusiast/rock-paper-scissors/README.md

 ## Credits

-This project was built by Amar Kumar.
+This project is built by Amar Kumar.
 It is a fun way to practice HTML, CSS, and JavaScript skills and is suitable for beginners.

 ## License